 There seems to be no end to the scams created each day by unscrupulous people seeking to steal from the elderly.
 Sadly, thieves tend to target older people living on fixed incomes, hopingseniors will not see through the deception.
 While it may not be possible to catch every criminal, you can still help your elderly loved one safeguard his or her identity and finances.
-Try following these simple strategies, brought to you by the staff at Home Care Assistance, a leading provider of Tampa senior care.
+Try following these simple strategies, brought to you by the staff at Home Care Assistance, a leading provider of Palm Harbor senior care.

 Use Direct Deposit